 The past couple of weeks have been absolutely crazy between work and family obligations but I most certainly have not forgotten about my readers.
 So, while I have a bit of a lull for the next few minutes, I thought I would finally update my blog.
 I figured what better way to spotlight to great new restaurants in Upstate New York than with a new post.

 As many of you follow me regularly know, I am married to a fantastic Bermudian and my in-laws come in a few times a year for visits.
-We spend our time together mostly up in the Catskill mountains of New York State, which while beautiful, can also present a bit of a challenge for gluten-free dining options.
+We spend our time together mostly up in the Catskill mountains or Hudson Valley areas of New York State, which while beautiful, can also present a bit of a challenge for gluten-free dining options.
 The Catskills are undergoing a bit of resurgence and in the past few years have become more like a relaxed Hamptons to the north.

 On our last visit, the weekend before last, I did a bit of research and found two new (to me) restaurants that looked to be quite promising.
 One was a dinner locale, The Red Onion and the other a breakfast option, Oriole 9.
 Both are located in the artsy community of Woodstock and both were actually very pleasant surprises.